 5.5 Cross-institutional UG or PG units may be studied as with Commonwealth Supported or fee-paying basis depending on the funding arrangements of the home institution.

-6.1 Inbound study abroad or exchange applicants must be granted permission from their home University, to participate in an exchange or study abroad program, prior to submitting an application to ACU.
+6.1 Inbound study abroad or exchange applicants must be granted permission from their home University, to participate in an exchange or study abroad program, prior to applying to ACU.

-6.2 Exchange and study abroad applications are submitted directly via the ACU online application system, and assessed as per the application processes for direct applications, which are outlined in Section 4.6 of the Admissions to Coursework Programs Policy.
+6.2 Exchange and study abroad applications are submitted directly via the ACU online application system and assessed as per the application processes for direct applications, which are outlined in Section 23.3 of the Admissions to Coursework Programs Policy.